OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/index.md

-# Add Steps to your Build or Release Process
+# Add Steps to your Build or Release Process {#UsetheTeamFoundationBuildCustomTask-AddStepstoyourBuildorReleaseProcess}